 Select Wines

 The 2016 Whitehall Lane Sauvignon Blanc (from Rutherford) is blended with 14% barrel fermented Sémillon.
-This wine shows clear yellowish in the glass – with aromas of citrus blossom, lemon peel zest and honeysuckle.
-Very nicely balanced stylistically between a grassy or green New Zealand wine of this variety and Napa richness.
-Artfully made with no harsh edges – a balance between flavor, weight and acidity.
-A lively finish with flavors that linger for some time – including citrus and pineapple.
+This wine shows pale yellow in the glass, sporting aromas of citrus blossom, lemon peel zest and honeysuckle.
+This bottling is nicely balanced stylistically between a grassy or green New Zealand wine of this variety and Napa Valley sunshine filled richness.
+Artfully made with no harsh edges, this wine is perfectly poised between flavor, weight and acidity.
+It features a lively finish with flavors that linger for some time including of citrus and pineapple.

 The 2014 Whitehall Lane Napa Valley Cabernet Sauvignon reveals an elegant bouquet that is slightly floral in its aromatic presentation (dried rose petal) along with both red and darker fruits.
 Offers a pleasing density of fruit on the palate showing flavors of dark plum, spicy plum skin, Asian spices and black pepper.
-Very nice acidity, mouthwatering with well-integrated long lingering tannins.
-With its balance and excellent acidity – this should be a very versatile food wine.
+The finish features mouthwatering acidity supported by integrated but long lasting tannins.
+With its balance and bright acidity, this is a very versatile food wine.

 The 1989 Whitehall Lane Cabernet Sauvignon (tasted 34 years post vintage) is garnet and brickish red in the glass; the bouquet offers scents of sweaty leather, damp and freshly turned over earth, mushroom, tobacco spice, dried blackberry and cherry and dark fig. It also shows lights notes of coffee and espresso.
 There is still fruit present but the aromas are dominated more by tertiary characteristics.
 If a wine has all the attributes to carry it several decades and has been property cellared, its always nice to spend more than a cursory amount of time with it.
 And as it opened, we were rewarded with additional layers of fruit on the bouquet.
 The energetic acidity has played a prominent role in carrying this wine more than three decades at the time of our tasting.
 Its shows bright, savory and mouth watering across the palate with flavors of red cherry, red currant and cranberry.
 The finish offers plenty of vibrancy, a light dryness on the back of the palate and lightly textured but still felt tannins.

-We also had the privilege of trying their Belforte Port-style wine.
-This type of port is not often found in Napa as it is made from Petite Sirah grapes.
-Most area wineries that make a port-styled wine often use Zinfandel grapes.
-The 2005 vintage is rich in alcohol and flavor with a moderate balanced amount of residual sugar.
-In other words, you won’t be left gasping because of the sweetness in the back of your throat!
+The Whitehall Lane Belforte Port-style wine is a rare bottling indeed for a Napa Valley producer.
+The reason for this is that it is made from Petite Sirah grapes.
+Most wineries in the valley that make a port-styled wine often use Zinfandel grapes.
+The 2005 Whitehall Lane Belforte is rich in alcohol and flavor with a prudent amount of residual sugar.
+In other words, one won’t be left gasping because of the sweetness in the back of the throat.

 —